SwarupKMondal/Brain-Tumor-CLassification-from-MRI-Images-/README.md

 # Brain-Tumor-CLassification-from-MRI-Images-

 Detected Brain tumor in a large set of data of MRI images and analyzed it.
-Used COnvolution Neural network to deploy and train the model and achieved an accuracy of 98%.
+Used Convolution Neural network to deploy and train the model and achieved an accuracy of 98%.

 ## Technology Used